Taliesin (studio): Main home

+Other structures

+The Hillside Home School, the southernmost building in the complex, is designed in the Prairie Style.
+It has a 5000 ft2 apprentices' drafting room.
+In addition, the Hillside Home School contains a theater with 100 seats.
+The modern Taliesin complex also includes the Midway Farm, constructed between 1938 and 1947.
+Though the site is no longer used as a farm, several of the Midway Farm buildings still exist, including a stone milk house, the Midway Barn, and several wooden structures.
+Wright's sister's house, Tan-y-Deri, is located up the hill from Midway Farm.
+Next to Tan-y-Deri is the octagonal Romeo and Juliet Windmill, a wooden structure measuring 60 ft high.
+In addition, the Taliesin Dam is located near the complex's entrance driveway, and there are various other houses across the grounds.
+Nearby is the Unity Chapel, where Wright would later be buried.

 Taliesin Fellowship

 Wright inherited the nearby Hillside Home School when it became insolvent in 1915 (the school had been run by his aunts, and the building was designed by him).
 In 1928, Wright conceived the idea of hosting a school there and issued a proposal to the University of Wisconsin that would have created the Hillside Home School for the Allied Arts; however, the plan was later abandoned.
 In 1932, the Wrights instead established the private Taliesin Fellowship, where fifty to sixty apprentices could come to Taliesin to study under the architect's mentorship.
 Apprentices helped him develop the estate at a time when Wright received few commissions for his work, including the Hillside Home School building, renovating the original school gymnasium into a theater.
 Apprentices under Wright's direction also constructed a drafting studio and dormitories.
+Notable fellows include Arthur Dyson, Fay Jones, Shao Fang Sheng, Paolo Soleri, Edgar Tafel, and Paul Tuttle.

 In 1937, Wright designed and the apprentices began construction on a winter home in Scottsdale, Arizona, which became known as Taliesin West.
-After this, Wright and the fellowship "migrated" between the two homes each year.
-Notable fellows include Arthur Dyson, "Fay" Jones, Shao Fang Sheng, Paolo Soleri, Edgar Tafel, and Paul Tuttle.
+After Taliesin West was completed, Wright and the fellowship "migrated" between the two homes each year, spending winters in Arizona and summers in Wisconsin.

 Wright did not consider the fellowship a formal school, instead viewing it as a benevolent educational institution.
 He also worked to ensure G.I.
 Bill eligibility for returning World War II veterans.
 The town of Wyoming, Wisconsin, and Wright became embroiled in a legal dispute over his claim of tax exemption.
 A trial judge agreed with the town, stating that, since apprentices did much of Wright's work, it was not solely a benevolent institution.
 Wright fought the case to the Wisconsin Supreme Court.
 When Wright lost the case there in 1954, he threatened to abandon the estate.
 However, he was persuaded to stay after some friends raised $800,000 to cover the back taxes at a benefit dinner.
 The Taliesin Fellowship evolved into The School of Architecture.